“High aims form high characters, and great objects bring out great minds” – Tryon Edwards

 For example, in the code below we have two procedures that change the Collection.
 One uses ByRef and one uses ByVal.
 In both cases the Collection has changed when we return to the TestProcs Sub

 Sub TestProcs() Dim c As New Collection c.Add "Apple" PassByVal c ' Prints Pear Debug.Print c(1) PassByRef c ' Prints Plum Debug.Print c(1) End Sub ' Pass by value Sub PassByVal(ByVal coll As Collection) ' Remove current fruit and add Pear coll.Remove (1) coll.Add "Pear" End Sub ' Pass by reference Sub PassByRef(ByRef coll As Collection) ' Remove current fruit and add Plum coll.Remove (1) coll.Add "Plum" End Sub

-In the PassByVal Sub a copy of the original object variable is created.
-So it this copy that points to the new Collection.
+In the PassByVal Sub, a copy of the original object variable is created.
+So it is this copy that points to the new Collection.
 So our original object variable is not affected.